HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

   locally, without the need for release engineering bottlenecks.

-This type of approach is in its infancy, underlined by typical organisational failures (see for instance _[Failng microservices][failing-microservices]_) and a higher requirement for strong guidelines.
+This type of approach is in its infancy, underlined by typical organisational failures (see for instance _[Failing microservices][failing-microservices]_) and a higher requirement for strong guidelines.

-It's also made difficult by the lack of mature tools a libraries, unlike the strong support for SOA architectures that exists since the mid-90s; and the confusion between the two approaches.
+It's also made difficult by the lack of mature tools a libraries, unlike the strong support for SOA architectures that has existed since the mid-90s; and the confusion between the two approaches.

 ### REST/ROA versus RPC/SOA